al-matari/KEYKLOAK/video-script.md

 Hi everyone, and welcome to my solution review for the Code Challenge.

-And by the way welcome to my first youtube video.
+And by the way welcome to my first youtube video ever.

-I want to explain how I handled the challenge, what problems I found, how I ranked them, and what I changed to make the application more correct and robust.
+In this video, I want to explain how I handled the challenge, what problems I found, how I ranked them, and what I changed on both backend and frontend to make the application more correct and more robust.

 My goal was to treat it like a real engineering task.
-So instead of only fixing isolated issues, I reviewed the full request flow end to end:
+So instead of only fixing isolated issues, I reviewed the full request flow end to end: controller, service, repository, entity model, DTO mapping, API client, and React state management.
-From data base to the UI

 I split the work into 3 phases: